 I can reach my hands for the thing placed in front of me, grasp it and play with and release it

 Encourage me to shake a toy rattle with my hand

-Place a toy in front of me to make me reach out to touch or grab it.
-This can facilitate my hand-eye coordination
+Place a toy in front of me to encourage me to reach out to touch or grab it.
+This can facilitate the development of eye-hand coordination

 I love touching and exploring objects in my hands